RebelCodeBase/testaid/README.rst

 By default, testvars runs a playbook against the molecule host to gathers ansible variables and facts.
-It uses a playbook against localhost to resolve the variables.
+It then runs a playbook against localhost to resolve the variables.

 You can change the default behaviour with these options: